thunderrabbit/robnugen-journal-entries/2026/05/17dream-programming-frustration.md

 <p class="dream">And I said, I was going to die, like it was so angry I
-would die, and they were suddenly like, oh, don't kill yourself, and I'm like, f*** you.
+would die, and they were suddenly like, oh, don't kill yourself, and I'm like, fuck you.
 I'm not gonna kill myself.
 I'm just literally gonna die, and you're making it worse.
-I went upstairs to get away from everybody, and then my mother or the Divine mother came up.</p>
+I went upstairs to get away from everybody, and then my mother or the Divine mother came up to help me.

-<p class="dream">Help me.
 And I was feeling better.
-I was feeling better,
+I was feeling better,</p>

-and I woke up.
-I started to feel better.</p>
+I woke up.
+I started to feel better.